Navigating Brand and Generic Therapy Choices

 Cost and financial assistance considerations

-In general, grants from charitable assistance organizations such as the Patient Advocate Foundation and PAN Foundation will cover both brand and generic options.
-Additional information about financial assistance for PAH therapies is available at www.PHAssociation.org/HELP or by calling 301-565-3004 x749
+Grants from non-profits: In general, grants from charitable assistance organizations will cover both brand and generic medications.
+Grants are most often available to individuals with Medicare or Medicaid.
+Additional information about financial assistance for PAH therapies is available at www.PHAssociation.org/HELP or by calling 301-565-3004 x749.

 If I Have a Choice Between Brand and Generic Therapy, Which Should I Choose?